Also Featured In

 - Daily 11am-11pm

-- Thonglor's Best Restaurants, Japanese, Lunch: "Best to make a reservation as Uomasa is always crowded.
+- Thonglor's Best Restaurants, Japanese: "Best to make a reservation as Uomasa is always crowded.
 From Sukhumvit, taxi up soi 55 to Thonglor soi 13, another 200 meters down the soi you will find the large Japan Town complex which has many restaurants.
 Uomasa is in the back, the one with the giant swordfish plaque above it."